Welcome to a huge list of psychological pricing strategies.

 - Why would customers enjoy it?

-With that tactic — and all of the other psychological pricing strategies in this article — you should be able to justify your price much more easily.
+With that tactic — and all of the other psychological pricing strategies in this article — you should be able to justify your price more easily.